-For more information, visit the Swimming pools page on the Victorian Building Authority website.
+For more information, visit the Swimming pools - VBA.

 There are laws and regulations about how buildings and retaining walls are constructed, which you may wish to investigate to ensure any completed or proposed building work is approved.
 The local council may be able to give you information about any building permits issued for recent building works done to the property, and what you must do to plan new work.
 You can also commission a private building surveyor's assessment.

-For more information about building regulation, visit our Building and renovating section.
+For more information about building regulation, view Building and renovating.

 Aboriginal cultural heritage and building plans

-For help to determine whether a cultural heritage management plan is required for a proposed activity, visit the Planning and development of land page on the Aboriginal Victoria website.
+For help to determine whether a cultural heritage management plan is required for a proposed activity, visit Planning and development of land - Aboriginal Victoria.